emrancub/emrancub/README.md

 <p> Currently Work: <p>
 <p>
-- 🔭 I’m currently working on HTML5, CSS3, JavaScript, Bootstrap, MySQL <br>
+- 🔭 I’m currently working on healthcare and information systems based research <br>
-- 🌱 I’m currently learning React.js, Node.js, Express.js, MongoDB, Firebase, bootstrap, react form, stripe, font-awesome, react-router <br>
+- 🌱 My research interests are focused on the intersection of healthcare and information systems, particularly in the areas of Artificial Intelligence, Machine Learning, Data Visualization, Recommended Systems, Deep Learning, Data Mining Applications, Statistical Learning, Pattern Recognition, and related fields. <br>
-- 👯 I’m looking to collaborate on some softrwere enginerring projects <br>
+- 👯 I’m looking to collaborate on someone <br>
-- 🤔 I’m looking for help with some intaresting projects <br>
+- 🤔 I’m looking for help with some intaresting research <br>
 </p>

   <!-- Actual text -->